 First and second-year courses in modern Hebrew will also be transitioning to hybrid formats.
-Classes will continue to meet face-to-face on campus, but will also be supplemented by online work.
+Classes will continue to meet for live language practice, but will also be supplemented by individualized exercises.
 This approach will offer students more flexibility with their scheduling, and will allow students to complete listening exercises at their own pace, as well as providing instant feedback on homework assignments.

 Through online voice recording and interactive exercises, students will also receive more individualized attention to oral proficiency — without losing the personal interactions, fun, and dynamic atmosphere for which Khazzam-Horovitz’s Hebrew classes are famous!

 Why take Hebrew?

 Hebrew language skills are crucial for students who are interested in Israeli literature and culture, Near and Middle Eastern history and politics, linguistics, Jewish languages, comparative religion, the Bible, and more.
 Modern Hebrew classes enrich student preparedness to study with a wide range of faculty, including Naomi Sokoloff, Liora Halperin, Devin Naar, Noam Pianko, Mika Ahuvia, Hamza Zafer, Scott Noegel, and Gary Martin.